-Displayed below is a chronologically ordered selection of projects from the last four years.
+Displayed below is a chronologically ordered, personal selection of projects from the last five years.
 To view more individual projects use the 'drop down' menu under "WORK" at the top of this page.

 Five Hundred, 2016.